 - Use keyword planning tools.
 Once you’ve discovered why you’re writing and who your audience is, you’ve likely already found a subject to write about.
 This is a great time to choose a title for your blog post and identify your short and long-tail keywords.
 You can use Google Keyword Planner to help.
 Another helpful way to decide on keywords and keyphrases is to search your topic in the SERP (Search Engine Results Page).
 Look at your top organic results and top similar questions to get your ideas.

 - Showcase your keyword.
 In WordPress, your post title will be in your URL, make sure you are using your main keyword in your title.
-Also, add your keyphrase in the first paragraph of your post.
+Also, add your key phrase in the first paragraph of your post.

 - Use subheadings.
 Search engines give a lot of weight to the subject of your post through subheadings.
 They are also a great way to get your secondary keywords into the post.
 Subheadings should be a <h3>, <h4>, or <h5> tag on the page.

 - Use 2-3 images.
 Your featured image and then 1-2 images embedded in your post.
 Ensure you add alt image text and description to each image.
 Search Engines do watch for the copy behind each image.
-Again, this helps it to identify what you’re writing about and another great way to add in another keyword.
+Again, this helps it to identify what you’re writing about and is another great way to add in another keyword.
 You can find free stock images and illustrations at Pexels.

 - Use at least one relevant external link and one relevant internal link.
 Links are one of the most important ranking signs for search engine algorithms.
 Internal linking is a great way to build a relationship between your new and old posts.
 It also allows you to pass relevant visitors to your older posts.
 Try to think of anything you’ve seen or read on the internet.
 They may relate to your own subject to find a great external link.

 - Write your Meta Description.
 You will find a box towards the bottom of your post page to add this in.
 The location of this box may change depending on the SEO plugin being used, and it also may be called “Snippet Preview”.
 You can write a couple of sentences about your article or even take a couple of interesting sentences from your first paragraph to use.
-Meta Descriptions to not really help with ranking but it does draw your audience in.
+Meta Descriptions do not really help with ranking but it does draw your audience in.
 But, the more people that click on your link after reading your fantastic Meta Description, the more visitors a site gets, which does help with ranking.

 One Last Note